f4z3r/flux-demo/README.md

 differ from actual productive clusters too much.

 ### Rolling out new Infrastructure

+In order to roll out new infrastructure, it is as simple as referencing another tag in the infrastructure part of the cluster definition for the cluster(s) for which you want to update the infrastructure.
+Once this is merged to `main`/`master`, the cluster(s) will be updated automatically.
+For enterprises requiring stringent change management, the pipeline would detect that a change is made to a non-test cluster, and would block merging the PR until the change has been approved.

+> [!NOTE]
+> Typically, one tries to keep the infrastructure versions fully linear, meaning that no patch
+> versions are released for previous minor versions or the like.
+If this is desired/needed, a
+> release branch for the LTS version can be created, with patches being cherry picked onto that
+> branch.
+In such a case it is highly advisable to have another test cluster listen to the release
+> branch to test the infrastructure releases for the LTS version.
+Hence supporting such processes
+> typically requires higher hardware/hyperscaler costs.

 ### Rolling back Infrastructure

+An infrastructure roll back is essentially identical to a roll out, the difference being that the new referenced tag points to a previous version instead.
+Such operations are typically done due to issues during a roll out, which means they might not require approval from change management.
+How this is solved is unique to the enterprise, but should be considered such that one is not blocked in case of emergency.

 ### Onboarding a new Cluster

+Onboarding a new cluster is quite trivial with such a setup.
+Once the new Kubernetes cluster is ready, it can be onboarded with a simple `flux` bootstrap command pointing to the directory under which the cluster definition should live.
+This will bootstrap Flux onto the cluster.
+Then a PR to onboard the infrastructure can be opened, adding the `infrastructure.yaml` file pointing to the desired infrastructure version, and complementing the variables with metadata appropriate to the cluster.
+Once this is merged, the infrastructure is deployed to the cluster.
+Applications can be onboarded onto the new cluster in the same manner.
+Infrastructure and applications can also be onboarded within the same PR, as Flux dependencies will ensure the infrastructure is ready before applications are deployed.